 “You are the kind of man who finds humor in things a person cannot control?”

-“No. Your name is beautiful.
+“Not at all.
+Your name is beautiful.
 I do, however, find humor in everyday pleasantries.
-You would deny someone of finding the pleasures in an everyday situation?”
+You would deny someone the happiness of finding pleasures in an everyday situation?”

 “Indeed, you are not.
 So, Princess…”

 “Okay, Gwen.
 May I escort you to get a drink?”
 He pointed to the wine tables.